The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 Exhibit H: The Frontier

 QAMOO's multi-objective lambda sweep produces a Pareto frontier directly comparable to the classical efficient frontier.
-This is a single-submission, unconstrained result — see Table 2 note in Exhibit B.
+The result is derived from a single unconstrained submission.
+Methodological limitations are discussed in the Table 2 note in Exhibit B.

 | Method | Min-Vol Return | Min-Vol Volatility | Max-Sharpe Return | Max-Sharpe Volatility | Max-Sharpe Ratio |